Wednesday, 21 February 2018

 Bhai Gurdas Deep Singh ji.
 (23.07.2017.)

-At gurdwara, I met a family, including women and children.
-Initially, they puzzled me a little.
-They did not look Sikh and a little bit different from Punjabis.
-Their language too was unfamiliar.
-I wondered who they are and what are doing in a Sikh gurdwara.
-Then at first opportunity, I spoke to spoke to the head of the family.
-He introduced himself as Mr Prem Chand from Winder, Balochistan a small town about 60 kilometers from Karachi.
+At the gurdwara, I met a family, including women and children, who initially puzzled me.
+They didn’t look Sikh and appeared a little different from typical Punjabis.
+Their language, too, was unfamiliar.
+I wondered who they were and what they were doing in a Sikh gurdwara.
+At the first opportunity, I spoke to the head of the family.
+He introduced himself as Mr. Prem Chand from Winder, Balochistan, a small town about 60 kilometers from Karachi.
 He is a Hindu and a trader by profession.
-He follows the Nanak Panthi order and hence has great reverence for Guru Nanak.
-They were on a tour of holy gurdwaras in Punjab.
-They came all the way from Karachi to Lahore on a train and therefrom hired a taxi.
-They had a plan to live at Sacha Sauda from three days.
-They were heading to northern areas of Pakistan for sightseeing also.
-The meeting was very significant for me, because before meeting them I had met only one Pakistani Hindu.
-So it was a great pleasure to meet them.
+He follows the Nanak Panthi tradition and therefore has great reverence for Guru Nanak.
+They were on a pilgrimage to various holy gurdwaras in Punjab.

 Mr Prem Chand with his family.
 (23.07.2017.)